 Berry Plants Are Great To Plant For Deer and Other Type Wildlife

 We know that berries, like the blackberry bush, can provide great food, but they can provide shelter too.
 Part of creating a proper habitat involves shelter.
 Animals need an area where they can be sheltered from the elements.
 They love to scrub and wooded areas to protect themselves.
-If they can get a meal near the shelter, it is a prime location.
+It is prime if they can get a meal near the shelter.
 When you have natural berry bushes, some thinning will occur.
 This thinning is called slash, and it will increase the underwood vegetation.
-Deer loves seeds and all sorts of things to nibble on.
+Deer love seeds and all sorts of things to nibble on.
 Why not give them a berry smorgasbord?

-Once the animals have finished feasting on the fantastic array of berries in your yard, they will need someplace to drink.
+Once the animals have finished feasting on the fantastic of berries in your yard, they will need someplace to drink.
 Boysenberry, blueberry, and other plants can make them thirsty.
-When dealing with deer, they get most of their water from the foods they consume.
-However, during the warmer summer months, they still need somewhere to get fresh water.
+When dealing with deer, they get most of their water from their food.
+However, they still need somewhere to get fresh water during the warmer summer months.
 A pond, creek, lake, or other bodies of water is perfect for them.
 Planting some of these bushes near the waterways is perfect.
 They provide food and also help to deal with erosion.
-Many people keep trees along waterways to contribute as a buffer zone.
+Many people keep trees along waterways to contribute to a buffer zone.
 Create a haven of rest, sustenance, and serenity on your property by providing a tranquil place for wildlife to call home.